mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 The environment is locked down with restricted access and communication between all provisioned Azure services and also between subnets, as described in the security section below.

-### NIST 800-66 Based Assurance Framework for Azure PaaS Blueprint Deployment
+### NIST 800-66 Based Assurance Framework for Azure PaaS Blueprint
 Lorem epsum.

 ## Solution Design and Deployed Resources